Ukrainian truckers load up with donated supplies before going back to fight

 For Ukrainian truck drivers who had been working in Europe when Russia invaded on Feb.
 24, the time since has been agonizing.
 They’ve heard daily reports from crying family and friends of their cities destroyed, lives upended.

-“How can I be here when my family is there and in such horrible conditions?” said Oleg, a 48-year-old driver from Dnipro, Ukraine, as tears began welling up in his eyes.
+“How can I be here when my family is there and in such horrible conditions?” said Oleg, a 48-year-old driver from Dnipro, as tears began welling up in his eyes.
 “I cannot leave my family alone.”

-While Dnipro is still relatively safe, Oleg said he wasn’t sure how long that would continue to be the case.
+While Dnipro is still relatively safe, Oleg — who didn’t want to share his last name — said he wasn’t sure how long that would continue to be the case.
 But he said he was determined to stay no matter what happened.
 His parents are there, and his father is prepared to die in Ukraine.

-Vyacheslav, a 40-year-old driver from Lutsk, said most of his friends have already gone to fight.
+Vyacheslav, a 40-year-old driver from Lutsk, who also provided only his first name, said most of his friends have already gone to fight.

 “My family is hiding from the bombings — they’re in great fear,” he said.
 But after hugging his wife and 18-year-old daughter, he would be ready to take up arms himself.